Symptom

 Workarounds

-1) Boot CentOSBE and check the partition where the entry is stored after bare metal recovery.
+1) Boot Linux-based boot environment and check the partition where the entry is stored after bare metal recovery.

 # parted -l